tgnemecek/core-website/src/collections/pages/learning.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: "Students, Teachers and Parents face extraordinary challenges creating new
-    learning environments despite the global pandemic, economic challenges and social & political unrest.
-In this topsy-turvy world, Teachers have become front-line workers, Parents have become at-home teachers and Students are struggling to continue learning.
-In fact, all of us need to be students again so we can learn skills for thriving in these changing times.
+    learning environments despite the global pandemic, economic crises, and social & political unrest.
+In this topsy-turvy world, Teachers have become front-line workers, Parents have become at-home teachers, and Students are struggling to continue learning.
+In fact, all of us need to be students again so we can learn skills for thriving beyond these changing times.
 LET US HELP YOU meet these challenges with The Balancing Act's proven tools.
 TRY OUR FREE SAMPLES: instructional videos, special Learning report, and an individualized assessment of your greatest strength and liability in managing stress.
 FOR MORE INFORMATION, contact us via the message link below--OR take a Premium Profile to get a full report on your personal strengths and weaknesses, attend our special seminars for adults in transition, or sign up for our life-changing group implementation program.
-    And please contact us to explore how to become one of our CERTIFIED TEACHERS who enrich their students with The Compass Course and other Core Learning programs. "
+    And please contact us to explore how to become a CERTIFIED TEACHER who enriches your students with The Compass Course and other Core Learning programs. "
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600804117/abdelkader-ft-CcZzQcYGYC4-unsplash_jvaahu.jpg
 benefits: >-